-- a) TSD Sections: 1 point per second early or late.
-Maximum 600 (10 minutes). - b) DNF: Unsportsmanlike conduct, failure to control vehicle, violation of laws, harassment of Officials or the public, etc. will be grounds to exclude a vehicle from the event.
+a) TSD Sections: 1 point per second early or late.
+With a Maximum of 300 points (5 minutes.) per checkpoint to a Maximum of 600 points (10 minutes) per Regularity section.

+b) DNF: Unsportsmanlike conduct, failure to control vehicle, violation of laws, harassment of Officials or the public, etc. will be grounds to exclude a vehicle from the event.
 The rallyist involved may or may not be so advised by a rally official.